weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_06_Ex3_Create_Groups.md

-# Module 7 - Lab 6 - Exercise 3 - Create Groups
+# Lab 6 - Exercise 3 - Create Groups

 In this exercise, you will continue in your role as Holly Dickson, Adatum’s Messaging Administrator.
 As part of her pilot project for deploying Microsoft